 - Pick the right PRO.
 Several PROs exist, and they all have slightly different client lists.
 Look at the library offered by each PRO we mention below and choose the one that has the artists you want to listen to in your organization:

 - Contact the PRO.
 Visit the organization’s website or call the sales department.
 Provide details about your business and your potential use of music.
 The company will give you an estimate of fees.
 In most cases, a license will cost about $250 per year for small organizations with few customers.
-Large facilities with an extensive potential audience (like a sports venue) should prepare for fees of $2,000 per year or more.
+Large facilities with an extensive potential audience should prepare for fees of $2,000 per year or more.

 - Sign and pay.
 The PRO will give you a detailed contract that outlines how you can use music and how much access will cost.
 Sign that document, pay your fee, and you can start playing music.